Katana Parts Explained – A Complete Customization Guide

 1. Sharpening

 Definition: The final edge polish of the blade.
-Options: Unsharpened (for display or cosplay), Sharpened (functional).
+Options: Unsharpened (for display or cosplay), Sharpened (functional cutting edge).

-Buying Tip: If you're planning to use your katana for cutting (tameshigiri), always choose a sharpened edge.
-For purely decorative purposes, an unsharpened blade may be safer and sufficient.
+2025 Buying Tip: If you're planning to use your katana for cutting practice (tameshigiri), always choose a professionally sharpened edge.
+For purely decorative purposes or martial arts forms, an unsharpened blade may be safer and sufficient for your needs.
+Modern sharpening techniques in 2025 provide superior edge retention compared to traditional methods.

 2. Blade

-Japanese: Ha (刃) Definition: The actual steel blade of the katana, curved and single-edged.
+Japanese: Ha (刃) Definition: The actual steel blade of the katana, featuring the traditional curved, single-edged design.

-All our blades are full tang and hand-forged.
-You can choose different steels in our customizer:
+All our blades are full tang and hand-forged using traditional methods enhanced with modern quality control.
+You can choose from different premium steels in our updated 2025 customizer:

-- 1060 Carbon Steel: Ideal balance of hardness and flexibility.
+- 1060 Carbon Steel: Ideal balance of hardness and flexibility — perfect for beginners and intermediate practitioners.

-- 9260 Spring Steel: Shock-resistant and perfect for practice.
+- 9260 Spring Steel: Shock-resistant and exceptionally durable for intensive practice and tameshigiri.

 - T10 Tool Steel: Very hard, holds edge longer.
-Excellent for serious users.
+Excellent for serious practitioners and cutting enthusiasts.

-- Damascus Steel: Beautiful pattern, ideal for display + cutting.
+- Damascus Steel: Beautiful folded pattern with superior performance characteristics, ideal for both display and cutting applications.

 3. BO-HI (Groove)

-Japanese: Bo-hi (棒樋) Definition: A groove carved along the blade to reduce weight and create a signature sound when swung ("tachikaze").
+Japanese: Bo-hi (棒樋) Definition: A groove carved along the blade's length to reduce weight and create the signature whistling sound when swung ("tachikaze").

 4. Tsuka-ITO (Handle Wrapping)

-Japanese: Tsuka-ito (柄糸) Definition: The wrapping over the handle (tsuka), typically cotton or leather.
+Japanese: Tsuka-ito (柄糸) Definition: The cord wrapping over the handle (tsuka), traditionally made from cotton, silk, or premium leather, now available in modern synthetic materials as well.

 5. SAMEGAWA (Rayskin)

-Japanese: Samegawa (鮫皮) Definition: A layer of rayskin under the wrapping on the handle.
+Japanese: Samegawa (鮫皮) Definition: A layer of genuine or synthetic rayskin placed under the wrapping on the handle for enhanced grip.

-Function: Improves grip, adds traditional texture and depth.
-Available in natural, black, red, etc.
+Function: Improves grip security, adds traditional texture and visual depth.
+Available in natural, black, red, and other premium finishes updated for 2025, including eco-friendly synthetic alternatives that match traditional performance.

 6. SAGEO (Cord)

-Japanese: Sageo (下緒) Definition: The decorative and functional cord tied around the scabbard (saya).
+Japanese: Sageo (下緒) Definition: The decorative and functional cord tied around the scabbard (saya) for both practical and ceremonial purposes.

 7. Fittings – Tsuba, Fuchi, Menuki, Kashira